gurbyz/power-wheel-card/power-wheel-card/README.md

 ### More about icons
 The icons for solar and grid can be set by card parameters as shown in the tables above.
-If you don't specify them as card parameters, the icons are taken from your own sensors for solar power and grid power (in the *power view*) and from your own sensors for solar energy and grid energy (in the *energy view*).
+If you don't specify them as card parameters, the icons are taken from your own sensors for solar power and grid power (in the *power view*) and from your own sensors for solar energy and grid energy (in the *energy view* and *money view*).
 You could have specified those with the `customize:` option for `homeassistant` in your `configuration.yaml`.

 If you haven't set up any icons for them, default icons will be used in all views.
 For solar: `mdi:weather-sunny`; and for grid: `mdi:flash-circle`.